DanielLinsc/evosoro/README.md

 The library is built on top of the open source [VoxCAD](https://github.com/jonhiller/VoxCAD ) and the underlying voxel physics engine ([Voxelyze](https://github.com/jonhiller/Voxelyze)) which were both developed by the [Creative Machines Lab](http://www.creativemachineslab.com/), Columbia University.

+This specific version of Evosoro was adapted by D. Linschoten as a proof of concept for a computer aided innovation tool for generating solutions for mechanical engineering functions.

 (1) Citing
 ------